equinor/subscript/docs/scripts/eclcompress.rst

   compressed file into account.
 - Eclipse loading time of the compressed file is probably reduced by the same factor as the compression factor.
-- Only known compressable keywords are compressed by default.
-If you wish to specify particular keywords or a regex instead this can be provided directly through the command line.
+- Only known compressable keywords are compressed.

 Possible improvements